SMS Derfflinger: Later operations

-After returning to the fleet, Derfflinger conducted battle readiness training in the Baltic Sea for the rest of October and all of November.
+After returning to the fleet, Derfflinger conducted battle readiness training in the Baltic Sea for the rest of October and most of November; from 9 to 20 November, she was joined by the other vessels of I Scouting Group.
+The ships returned to the North Sea on 21 November.
 By this time, the Germans had abandoned offensive use of the surface fleet, favoring instead the U-boat campaign against British merchant shipping.
 Derfflinger and the rest of the fleet were used to defend German waters so the U-boats could continue to operate.
-During the Second Battle of Heligoland Bight in November 1917, Derfflinger sailed from port to assist the German light cruisers of II Scouting Group, but by the time she and the other battlecruisers arrived on the scene, the British raiders had fled northward.
+The following months were only punctuated by periodic training exercises and occasional docking for maintenance.
+Derfflinger escorted the new battleship Baden to Helgoland, the latter vessel carrying Kaiser Wilhelm II.
+On 2 November, Derfflinger joined four battleships to guard a group of U-boats departing on raiding operations, as well as to protect a group of minesweepers.
+The battlecruiser carried a floatplane for the operation, which ended on 4 November.
+During the Second Battle of Heligoland Bight on 17 November 1917, Derfflinger sailed from port to assist the German light cruisers of II Scouting Group, but by the time she and the other battlecruisers arrived on the scene, the British raiders had fled northward.
 On 20 April 1918, Derfflinger covered a minelaying operation off Terschelling.

 Beginning in late 1917, the High Seas Fleet had begun to conduct raids on the supply convoys between Britain and Norway.
 In October and December, German cruisers and destroyers intercepted and destroyed two British convoys to Norway.
 This prompted Beatty, now the Commander in Chief of the Grand Fleet, to detach several battleships and battlecruisers to protect the convoys.
 This presented to Scheer the opportunity for which he had been waiting the entire war: the chance to isolate and eliminate a portion of the Grand Fleet.
 Hipper planned the operation: the battlecruisers, including Derfflinger, and their escorting light cruisers and destroyers, would attack one of the large convoys, while the rest of the High Seas Fleet stood by, ready to attack the British battleship squadron.

 At 05:00 on 23 April 1918, the German fleet departed from the Schillig roadstead.
 Hipper ordered wireless transmissions be kept to a minimum to prevent radio intercepts by British intelligence.
 At 06:10 the German battlecruisers had reached a position approximately 60 km southwest of Bergen when Moltke lost her inner starboard propeller, which severely damaged the ship's engines.
 The crew effected temporary repairs that allowed the ship to steam at 4 kn, but it was decided to take the ship under tow.
 Despite this setback, Hipper continued northward.
 By 14:00, Hipper's force had crossed the convoy route several times but had found nothing.
 At 14:10, Hipper turned his ships southward.
 By 18:37, the German fleet had made it back to the defensive minefields surrounding their bases.
 It was later discovered that the convoy had left port a day later than expected by the German planning staff.